GLFC-WET/GLFC-WET.github.io/content/authors/C_Lefebvre/_index.md

-I finished my undegraduate degree at Laurentian Univerity study deer mice in Algonquin Provincial Park.
+I finished my undergraduate degree at Laurentian University studying deer mice in Algonquin Provincial Park.
 Now I'm excited to make the move to aquatic ecosystems and to learn everything I can in this field!
+I am currently working on biodiversity in benthic stream ecosystems.